 Click on the rocket icon at the top of selected pages to see related gift shop items.

-Due to heightened security at Cape Canaveral Air Force Station, the Museum located at Launch Complex 26 is temporarily unavailable to visitors and bus tours.
-Please visit the Air Force Space and Missile History Center which is OPEN and located near the South Gate of the Cape (outside of secured areas).
+The Museum located at Launch Complex 26 is now open for visits via the Kennedy Visitors Center "Then and Now" tour 4 days a week: Thurday, Friday, Saturday and Sunday.
+Also, please visit the Air Force Space and Missile History Center which is OPEN and located near the South Gate of the Cape (outside of secured areas) No Admission Fee.
+No security clearance required.

 Click here for Directions to the History Center